trap-representation/YSM/README.md

 ----

-This is STVM - a stack machine, which aims to be lightweight.
+This is STVM - a stack machine, which aims to be simple.

 STVM is meant to be small, and allows implementations to extend the *base instruction set* with an *extended instruction set*.